|

 Just a few: Hyperbolic cut on his skirt, diagonals across his chest

-making ellipses with his fingers? |
+rest of the fingers?
+Is he making ellipses with his right hand fingers?

 Why did the Christian religion